Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 4. Watch for at least 30 seconds during the cooling cycle

-If you hear humming but see no water spray: The pump is running but not delivering water.
+If you hear humming but see no water spray: The pump is running but not supplying water.
 This indicates a clogged pump inlet, blocked water line, or internal pump failure.
 Proceed to the descaling section below.

 Testing With a Multimeter (Advanced)